What do you mean by anorexia nervosa?

 It’s important to note that anorexia nervosa is a complex disorder, and its causes are not fully understood.
 It is likely to result from a combination of genetic, biological, psychological, and environmental factors.
 Treatment typically involves a multidisciplinary approach, including medical care, nutritional counseling, therapy, and support from a specialized treatment team.

-People Are Reading: What is difference between anorexia and anorexia nervosa?
+People Are Reading: How is anorexia nervosa identified?

 If you suspect that you or someone you know may be experiencing anorexia nervosa, it is crucial to seek professional help from a healthcare provider or mental health specialist who specializes in eating disorders.
 They can provide an accurate diagnosis, develop an appropriate treatment plan, and support the recovery process.